Last Updated on June 19, 2022 by Quantified Trading

-All markets are different and have their own seasonalities and tendencies.
-In the stock market, the tendency is for the gains to accrue during the night – ie. an overnight bias.
-This means that night trading (overnight trading) strategies in stocks get a boost from this effect/bias.
+Overnight stock trading strategies are popular for a good reason: they offer good risk and reward.
+All markets are different and have their own seasonalities and tendencies, but in the stock market, the tendency is for the gains to accrue during the night – ie. an overnight bias.
+This means that night trading and overnight trading strategies in stocks get a boost from this effect/bias.

 Since 1993, all the gains in the S&P 500 have come from owning the index from the close to the open the next day.
 We see the same tendency in the gold markets.
 Thus, we can develop night trading strategies to take advantage of this bias.
 At the end of the article, we update the results of an overnight trading strategy we published in 2014.